MediaComem/comem-webdev/subjects/angular/README.md

 We want a `<ul>` list, with a `<li>` item for each joke.
 That's a job for the [`ngFor`][angular-docs-ng-for] directive.

-Add this at the bottom of the component's template:
+Add this at the bottom of the component's template in `src/app/app.component.html`:

 ```html
 <ul>